Identification in Nonlinear Dynamic Panel Models under Partial Stationarity: Dynamic Binary Choice Model

 Assumption \ref{assu:Cts}(b), along with the assumptions of connectedness (interval representation of the support) and strictly positive densities (strictly increasing CDFs) for $X_{it}^{'}\g_{0}|z$ in Assumption \ref{assu:Cts}(a), are imposed mainly as simplifying restrictions that are not conceptually necessary but allow for a more convenient notation.
 Essentially, they jointly imply that the per-period CCPs on the left-hand and right-hand sides of \eqref{eq:ID_Set} are continuous and strictly increasing in $c$ on connected intervals, leading to simpler notation in the proof via the use of the inverse function and the intermediate value theorem.
 Without these conditions, we would need to handle ``flat regions'', ``jump points'', and ``continuously increasing regions'' separately and then combine them together to produce the final result, which should be achievable using a combination of the proof techniques in the discrete case and the continuous case.

 Assumption \ref{assu:Cts}(c) is a key condition for the validity of our adapted construction in the continuous case, but it is admittedly the most nonstandard and implicit one, which warrants further explanation.
-Effectively, Assumption 2(c) rules out certain ``knife-edge'' degenerate DGPs that result in a ``flat region of contact'' between $\ul L$ and $\ol U$, though the exact form of such degeneracy can be rather complicated given the nonlinear nature of the binary choice model and the generality of the endogeneity we incorporate.
-That said, we now provide some intuition for why this condition should be regarded as a relatively mild condition.
+Effectively, Assumption 2(c) rules out certain ``knife-edge'' degenerate DGPs that result in a ``flat region of contact'' between $\ol L$ and $\ul U$, though the exact form of such degeneracy can be rather complicated given the nonlinear nature of the binary choice model and the generality of the endogeneity we incorporate.
+Below we provide some intuition for why Assumption \ref{assu:Cts}(c) should be regarded as a relatively mild condition.
+For more detail, see Appendix \ref{subsec:cond_A2c} for two illustrative examples where Assumption \ref{assu:Cts}(c) (almost) trivially holds, as well as a general sufficient condition for Assumption \ref{assu:Cts}(c).

 Note that under Assumption \ref{assu:Cts}(a)(b), we have $L_{t}\left(c|z,\t_{0}\right)<U_{t}\left(c|z,\t_{0}\right)$ with strict inequality, so $\ol L\left(\rest cz,\t_{0}\right)\leq\ul U\left(\rest cz,\t_{0}\right)$ can only hold with equality if there exist two different periods $t\neq s$ such that $L_{t}\left(c|z,\t_{0}\right)=U_{s}\left(c|z,\t_{0}\right)$.
 If this holds for all $c$'s in a small open interval, i.e. with positive Lebesgue measure in violation of Assumption 2(c), then we can deduce that their derivatives in $c$ must also match, i.e.,